 It is understood that all bin collection companies will be asked to fill in a questionnaire, which will ask them to detail so-called ‘near misses’ and give details of experiences of finding rough sleepers in the bins they have collected.
 It is anticipated that an awareness campaign for rough sleepers will be developed, based on the research.

-CIWM president John Skidmore said: ‘There is clearly an issue with rough sleepers in the UK, and we are particularly concerned by those that end
+CIWM president John Skidmore said: ‘There is clearly an issue with rough sleepers in the UK, and we are particularly concerned by those that end up sleeping in waste bins.

 Want to see the rest of this article?